 • Organizational eligibility

-• Alignment to program priorities
+• Alignment to sponsorship priorities

 • Benefit to the Indigenous community